thinh661/Restaurant_API/README.md

 running instructions :
   - In .env, add your url database
   - run app.py
-  - user postman to run api
+  - use postman to run api